RajaMuneerBaigal/Linux_Basic_Commands/README.md

 - rm textfiles*				  : to remove all files with string textfiles. i.e this will remove all files with textfiles as names in current directory

-- free					  : free command is used to check how how much memory is used (Ram)
+- free					  : free command is used to check hhow much memory is used (Ram)

 - top					  : top command is used to check which processes are running in our RAM.